Zum Inhalt springen

 Is skincare necessary for a 10-year-old?

-What skincare products should kids start with?
+What skincare products should children start with?

-Can children use moisturizer every day?
+Can children use moisturiser every day?

-Should kids wear sunscreen every day?
+Should children wear sunscreen every day?

 Is a three-step skincare routine enough for tweens?